- 1. Name of the medicinal product

 Store below 30°C. Protect from heat.
 Keep bottle tightly closed after use.

-Amber glass container with screw thread and plastic screw closure.
+Amber glass type I bottle with screw thread and plastic screw closure.

 Galderma (U.K) Ltd